sjsu-library/unionist/_items/unionist--text-0186.md

 articleType:
 volume: '1'
 issue: '20'
-transcription: |
-  RANKIN’S LETTERS.
-Just published at the office of the Liberator, by request of the Providence Anti-Slavery Society, a new edition of ‘Letters on Slavery, addressed to Mr. Thomas Rankin, Merchant at Middlebrook, Augusta Co., Va.'—By John Rankin, Pastor of the Presbyterian Churches of Ripley and Strait Creek, Brown County, Ohio.
+transcription: 'RANKIN’S LETTERS.
+Just published at the office of the Liberator, by request of the Providence Anti-Slavery Society, a new edition of ‘Letters on Slavery, addressed to Mr. Thomas Rankin, Merchant at Middlebrook, Augusta Co., Va.''—By John Rankin, Pastor of the Presbyterian Churches of Ripley and Strait Creek, Brown County, Ohio.
 Price $18 per hundred—25 cents single.
 Boston, Sept.
-7, 1833.
+7, 1833. '
 scholarlyNotes:
 commentary: Another important text that almost certainly found its way inside the Canterbury Female Academy.
 Its author, John Rankin, became one of the most fearless